-THE EFFENS UNVEIL NEW SINGLE + MUSIC VIDEO
+THE EFFENS UNVEIL NEW LIVE VIDEO

-Eventually is the culmination of years of feverish experimentation and lineup rotations which led vocalist and guitarist Austin Nops—the nucleus of The Effens— to finally collect Paul Theo (guitar and synth/samples), Hannah Edgerton (bass and vocals), and Fabian Oblivion (drums).
-The members connected through jam space-meet-cutes and last-minute show fill-ins that have unspooled into the band’s current iteration.
+Toronto band, The Effens, have released their third EP, Eventually, via Hidden Pony and the group’s own LootBag Records.
+The culmination of years of feverish experimentation and lineup rotations, lead vocalist and guitarist, Austin Nops (the nucleus of The Effens) connected with Paul Theo (guitar and synth/samples), Hannah Weber (bass and vocals), and Fabian Oblivion (drums) through jam space-meet-cutes and last-minute show fill-ins.

 Eventually – including the focus track, “Step Dog,” a grunge-rock take on a Springsteen-esque escape from this dead-end town song – is available to stream via your preferred platform now.